shivammathur/setup-php/README.md

 ### Disable Coverage

-Specify `coverage: none` to remove both `Xdebug` and `PCOV`.
+Specify `coverage: none` to disable both `Xdebug` and `PCOV`.

 Disable coverage for these reasons:

 - You are not generating coverage reports while testing.
-- It will remove `Xdebug`, which will have a positive impact on PHP performance.
+- It will disable `Xdebug`, which will have a positive impact on PHP performance.
 - You are using `phpdbg` for running your tests.
 - You are profiling your code using `blackfire`.
 - You are using PHP in JIT mode.
 Please refer to [JIT configuration](#jit-configuration) section for more details.